Video of handcuffed black teens sparks police probe

 The incident, however, also has observers asking why the children were detained in the first place and if police went too far in how they handled the case.

-Police first arrived to the scene at Minnehaha Regional Park when an unidentified woman called 911 around 7:30 p.m.
+Police first arrived at Minnehaha Regional Park when an unidentified woman called 911 around 7:30 p.m.
 CT (8:30 p.m.
-ET) Tuesday to claim the teens were carrying knives, sticks and a gun, and assaulted her boyfriend, officials said in a statement.
+ET) Tuesday to claim that the teens were carrying knives, sticks and a gun, and that they had assaulted her boyfriend, officials said in a statement.

 The officers also said they spoke to witnesses who offered a different account of the incident, recalling a confrontation between the teens and a separate individual.